Para leer esta hoja informativa en español, haga clic aquí.

 For more information on this topic, see our fact sheet on Lactic Acidosis.

-In addition to the side effects listed above, you can find more information on other possible side effects in the Health and Medical Issues section our website.
+In addition to the side effects listed above, you can find more information on other possible side effects in the Health and Medical Issues section on our website.

 The majority of studies have shown that taking most HIV drugs during pregnancy does not increase the risk of birth defects.
 However, there are certain HIV drugs that should not be used by pregnant women because of potential problems for the mother or the baby.

-Talk to your health care provider, if you are currently pregnant or planning to become pregnant.
+Talk to your health care provider if you are currently pregnant or planning to become pregnant.

 Though there used to be some debate about the safety of taking efavirenz (brand name Sustiva; also found in Atripla) during early pregnancy, all major organizations now suggest that efavirenz can be taken throughout pregnancy, including during the first trimester (12 weeks).
 In addition, women who are successfully virally suppressed (whose HIV is below levels detected by standard tests) on a treatment regimen that contains efavirenz and who become pregnant should continue on efavirenz throughout pregnancy.